 It is vital the views of the child should be sought and taken into account and parents have a vital role to play in supporting their child's education.
 Children with Special Educational Needs or Disabilities should be offered full access to a broad, balanced and relevant education.
 The views of our pupils are taken in to account in numerous ways.
 Twice a year, those pupils in receipt of any interventions take part in 'Pupil Interviews' to give their feedback on their sessions.
-Furthermore, they are involved during IEP writing and during the EHCP process.
+Furthermore, they are involved during target setting for Learning Profiles and during the EHCP process.